HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

    2. Copy `rfcs/rfc-template.md` to `rfcs/text/0000-my-feature.md`.
 Make `my-feature` descriptive but do not assign an RFC number yet.
    3. Fill out the Problem Statement and Author(s) sections.
    4. Push the changes to your branch and create a _Draft_ PR.
-   5. Tag the PR with the "rfc-draft" label.
+   5. Label the PR with the "rfc-draft" label.

 #### **Non-Authors**: